EMBODIED CARBON

 Notes:

-Top building materials for 2022 pertains to seven project sites that were still under development, hence figures reported were based on the project design stage.
+Top building materials for 2024 pertains to one project which attained TOP and eight projects that were still under development, hence figures reported were based on the project design stage.

 Notes: